Army Institute of Technology

 Software

-• CAD: CATIA, Pro/Engineer, AutoCAD, CADIAN
+• CAD: CATIA, Pro/Engineer, AutoCAD, CADIAN, SOLIDWORKS

 • CAE (FEA): SIMULIA (ABAQUS), NASTRAN, ANSYS, Pro/Mechanica